 Students who do not have the immunizations and tests, nor a completed Health History Form, or do not present an appropriately documented and signed medical or religious exemption form, may be denied housing.
 If you have questions or need a current list of required immunizations and tests, please contact the Esry Student Health Center at (816) 271-4495.

-Thank you for visiting Missouri Western Residential Life.
+Thank you for visiting Missouri Western Housing and Residence Life.
 We hope that you choose to live on campus and make Missouri Western your home away from home.

 Why Live On Campus